ombori/grid-docs/console/releasenotes/README.md

   - This will be available to public by the end of June 2024
   - No actions required for existing users.
 The new features are guaranteed backward compatible

-### Spaces
-- [Private Access] Able to see only spaces which user has access to
-  - This will be available to public by the end of June 2024
-  - No actions required for existing users.
-The new features are guaranteed backward compatible

 ### Signage 2.0
 - Still in private access
 - a new revolutionary way to manage content schedule and triggers that can be reused in Signage, gridapp applications, and 3rd party content scheduling integrations.